akirk/friends/readme.txt

 4. Access the most important features using the site menu.

 == Changelog ==
+= 0.15 =
+- Removed Saved Articles, this will go into the Thinkery plugin

 = 0.14 =
 - Add Saved Articles that can be used to recommend articles to friends
 - Extract article contents using Readability